-Clause 24 of the Point to Point Transport (Taxis and Hire Vehicles) Regulation 2017 (the Regulation) lists disqualifying offences.
-These offences automatically prohibit a person from driving a taxi or hire vehicle being used to provide a passenger service, including when a person is found guilty by a court, but no conviction is recorded.
+The Point to Point Transport (Taxis and Hire Vehicles) Regulation 2017 (the Regulation) lists disqualifying offences.
+These offences automatically prohibit a person from driving a taxi or hire vehicle (including rideshare), even when a person is found guilty by a court, but no conviction is recorded.

-Some offences will disqualify an individual from driving a taxi or hire vehicle for life; while others will disqualify them from driving a taxi or hire vehicle for a certain period of time.
-In NSW, this period of time is generally ten years, provided there have been no further offences.
+Some offences will disqualify an individual from driving a taxi or hire vehicle for life; while others will disqualify them from driving a taxi or hire vehicle for a certain period.
+In NSW, this period is generally ten years, provided there have been no further offences.

-In some situations, convictions may have no disqualifying period, or there may be a good behaviour bond component.
+In some situations, convictions may have no disqualifying period, or there may be a good behaviour bond requirement.

 What is a disqualifying offence?